mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 JuMP.all_variables(model.jump)
 ```

 Furthermore, if there are linear piecewise cost functions with more than one segment, JuliaGrid automatically generates a helper variable for each linear piecewise cost function.
-Specifically, this cost function is modelled using a constrained cost variable method, where the cost function is replaced by thr helper variable and the set of linear constraints.
+Specifically, this cost function is modelled using a constrained cost variable method, where the cost function is replaced by the helper variable and the set of linear constraints.

 ---

-## Add and Delete Variables
+##### Add Variables
 The user has the ability to easily add new variables to the defined DC optimal power flow model by using the [`@variable`](https://jump.dev/JuMP.jl/stable/reference/variables/#JuMP.@variable) macro from the JuMP package.
 Here is an example:
 ```@example DCOptimalPowerFlow
 JuMP.@variable(model.jump, new)